Toberumono/WRF-Runner/README.md

 ### Running a WRF process
 #### Configuring
 <i>Note</i>: This describes only the minimal amount of configuration required for a successful run.
 There are several options not visited here.</br>
-<i>See the settings.json file included in the git-pull for more detailed information on each option.</i>
+<i>The configuration.json file included in the git-pull contains detailed information on each option.</i>
+1. Edit the WRF and WPS Namelist files such that they could be used for a single run (basically, set everything other than the start and end dates and times in both the Namelist.input and Namelist.wps files)

-1. Open the settings file (using the settings.json file included in the git-pull is ideal)
+2. Open the configuration file (configuration.json) in the directory into which you pulled the WRF Runner project data.
-	1. if you are using a different file, just copy the contents of settings.json into it.
+	1. if you want to use a different file, just copy the contents of configuration.json into it before continuing and remember to change the configuration file path in the run step.
-2. Configure the parallelization options in general->parallel:
+3. Configure the parallelization options in general->parallel:
 	1. If you did not compile WRF in DMPAR mode, set "is-dmpar" to false and continue to step 3.
 	2. Set "processors" to the number of processors you would like to allow WRF to use.
-3. Configure paths:
+4. Configure paths:
 	1. Set the "wrf" path to the *run* directory of your WRF installation.
 	2. Set the "wps" path to the root directory of your WPS installation.
 	3. Set the "working" path to an empty or non-existent directory.
-	4. Set the "grib_data" path to a sub-directory of the "working" directory (this still has to be the full path).
+	4. Set the "grib_data" path to an empty directory, preferably a sub-directory of the working directory (either way, this requires the full path)
-4. Configure timing:
+5. Configure timing:
 	1. Go through and set the variables as appropriate.
 If you are unsure about "rounding", leave it enabled.
 (Actually, in the default implementation of the wget function, this *must* be enabled)
 	2. Configure the offset if you so desire, or disable it.
 It is not required by any components of the script.
-5. Configure commands:
+6. Configure commands:
 	1. To get the paths to each command, run the following:</br>
 		```
 		echo -e "\t\t\"bash\" : \"$(which bash)\",\n\t\t\"rm\" : \"$(which rm)\",\n\t\t\"wget\" : \"$(which wget)\""